arangodb/docs/3.8/graphs-custom-pregel.md

     * `doubles`: (Double type)
     * `bools`: (Boolean type)
     * `strings`: (String type)
 * customType (optional): The name of the used custom accumulator type as a `string`.

 ### Global Accumulator

-TODO: needs to be written
+Global Accumulators are following the general definition of an Accumulator.
+Compared to a Vertex Accumulator they do not have local access to the Accumulator.
+Changes can only take place when sending messages and therefore can only be visible in the next superstep round (or in the `onPostStep` routine in the current round).

 ### Custom Accumulator